Howard M. Metzenbaum U.S. Courthouse

-The Howard M. Metzenbaum U.S. Courthouse opened in 1910 and at the time housed the U.S. Post Office, District Court, and Circuit Court.
+The Howard M. Metzenbaum U.S. Courthouse opened in 1910 as home to the U.S. Post Office, District Court, and Circuit Court.
 The building, originally known as the Old Federal Building and Post Office, was renamed in honor of U.S. Senator Howard Morton Metzenbaum on May 27, 1998.

 Click on the following link to view a video highlighting the courthouse's construction history and artwork.

 Current tenants include the U.S. Bankruptcy Court, District Court, Department of Agriculture, General Services Administration, Immigration & Customs Enforcement, and Trustees.
 In the latest (2010) GSA Tenant Satisfaction Survey, 95% of tenants indicated they were more than satisfied (four or five on a five-point scale) with the building and GSA services.

 For more building information or service calls, contact the Ohio Service Center using the information in the top right box on this page.
 For general federal government information, call 1-800-FED-INFO.

 Building Hours and Access The building is open to the public from 7 a.m.– 5 p.m.
 Monday through Friday (except federal holidays).
 The main entrance is located on Superior Avenue.
 All visitors must submit to security screening and present a valid identity card (such as a state driver's license or federal ID) when entering the building.

 Parking and Public Transportation There are multiple public parking options in close proximity to the Metzenbaum Courthouse.
 Parking lots near the building charge $5–$13 per day.

 The Greater Cleveland Regional Transit Authority provides public transportation throughout Cleveland and the surrounding suburbs.
 Bus stops are located just outside the courthouse on Superior and Rockwell avenues.
 Train stations are located a few blocks south of the courthouse at the Tower City Center.